onefootprint/Swift-Onboarding-Components/backend/DEVELOPMENT.md

 ## Database Schema + Migrations

 First, install diesel CLI:
+  - Note that we specifically need version 1.4.1.
+Newer versions will make strange changes to some of the postgres types.
-`$ cargo install diesel_cli --no-default-features --features postgres`
+`$ cargo install diesel_cli --no-default-features --features postgres --version 1.4.1`

 Next, to generate a new migration: